jfroelich/rss-reader/src/condense-tagnames-filter/condense-tagnames-filter.md

 ## Todos
 * read about the rationale behind why they added &lt;strong> when &lt;b> sufficed.
 I kind of want a clear explanation.
 My guess is that strong is clearer on its face, at first glance, than b.
+* implement condense-tagnames-filter-test.js
+* think of what other tags can be shorted, e.g. maybe layer to div?
+* review https://blog.usejournal.com/of-svg-minification-and-gzip-21cd26a5d007 and consider whether this actually hurts compression within indexedDB